michaelvl/osm-analytic-tracker/kubernetes/README.md

 - *osmtracker_changeset_cnt* - the number of changesets currently in the database.
 Labelled with changeset state.
-If changesets in e.g. state NEW or ANALYZING states it could mean the number of worker tasks cannot cope with the influx of new changesets.
+If changesets in e.g. state NEW or ANALYSING states it could mean the number of worker tasks cannot cope with the influx of new changesets.

 - *osmtracker_minutely_diff_processing_time_seconds* - histogram with processing